Back

 by DR. CHRIS BROWN

-Well, here’s the low down.
-Funnily enough, the moisture content of a dog’s nose is barely noted by most vets during a consultation.
-In the last post I outlined how mucous as well as the tongue ‘tasting’ the air for food smells gives the nose it’s wetness.
+And here's the first shock.
+The moisture content of a dog’s nose is barely noted by most vets during a consultation.

 Popular right now